 “I’d say if all the great fighters I have been fortunate enough to cover had been educated to their potential, and I include Tyson, the world would never have heard of them because they would have been doctors, lawyers or politicians.
 Intelligent men.
 They had something.

-“If Joshua can fulfill his potential and win the world title then there will be a host of other issues he will have to deal with outside the ring.
+“If Joshua can fulfil his potential and win the world title then there will be a host of other issues he will have to deal with outside the ring.

 “That word temptation will loom large.
 I’m sure it has already.
 Nothing can prepare anyone for becoming the heavyweight champion, but he has got a good head on his shoulders by the looks of it.